JasonGlazer/pyExpandObjects/documents/NFP-HVACTemplateAndExpandObjectsWithEpJSON.md

 ## Justification for New Feature ##

 The addition of epJSON as an input file is impacting current workflows which rely on HVACTemplate objects.
 Similarly, HVACTemplate is useful for learning EnergyPlus, and provides an aid on projects focused on envelope or lighting measures, simplified interfaces, and scripted workflows.
-It is important that model files built in the epJSON format have, at a minimum, the same functionality as their equivalents written in IDF format in order to support existing workflows as well as foster future adoption.
+It is important that model files built in the epJSON format have the same functionality as their equivalents written in IDF format in order to support existing workflows as well as foster future adoption.
 The HVACTemplate and ExpandObjects features have proven to be valuable in the previous format, and new implementations of these tools should be developed.

 ## E-mail and  Conference Call Conclusions ##